jamezmca/learn-to-code/course notes/javascript.md

 printName()
 ```

-We just call it by it's name with the circular parenthesis at the end.
+We now invoke it by typing it's name with the circular parenthesis at the end.
 In this particular case our function will actually error.
 Any idea why?
 We'll, it's because we didn't pass in a name value as an argument when we invoked the function.
 Consequently, our function is going to be looking for a name to print, one that doesn't actually exist.
 The correct syntax would look a bit more like the following:

 ```
 // First we define the function